Montoya/Montoya/README.md

 ### Hi there 👋

 - 💻 I'm a product lead with a technical background, I like JavaScript, HTML+CSS, Solidity, and Python
-- 🦊 I'm the Director of Product for Growth at [MetaMask](https://metamask.io)
+- 🦊 I'm the Director of Product for Growth at [MetaMask](https://metamask.io) and I created the default avatar system in the wallet: ["Polycons"](https://medium.com/@decktonic/sometimes-you-just-have-to-do-the-thing-3bc74181ec1a)
 - 📔 You can find my portfolio at [christianmontoya.com](https://christianmontoya.com/), which also includes links to interviews, talks, articles, and a fully-playable Minesweeper game on desktop!
 - 🕹️ I am an award-winning game designer, my most recent game is [Scores](https://scores.lol), a daily puzzle game you can play for free
 - 🎨 I have more fun projects available at [homerow.club](https://homerow.club/)